telerik/justmock-docs/getting-started/installation/instructions-nuget-package.md

 ## Generate an API Key

 As the Telerik NuGet server requires authentication, the first step is to obtain an API key that you will use instead of a password.
-Using an API key instead of a password is a more secure approach, especially when working with `.NET CLI` or the `NuGet.Config` file.
+Using an API key instead of a password is a more secure approach, as it eliminates the need to share or store your actual password, especially when working with `.NET CLI` or the `NuGet.Config` file.

 1. Go to the [API Keys](https://www.telerik.com/account/downloads/api-keys) page in your Telerik account.
 2. Click **Generate New Key +**.